mattmc3/antidote/tests/README.md

 usage: antidote [<flags>] <command> [<args> ...]

-flags:
+Flags:
   -h, --help           Show context-sensitive help
   -v, --version        Show application version

-commands:
+Commands:
+  help [<command>]
-  help      Show documentation
+    Show documentation

-  load      Statically source all bundles from the plugins file bundle    Clone bundle(s) and generate the static load script install   Clone a new bundle and add it to your plugins file update    Update antidote and its cloned bundles purge     Remove a cloned bundle home      Print where antidote is cloning bundles list      List cloned bundles path      Print the path of a cloned bundle init      Initialize the shell for dynamic bundles
+  bundle <bundles>...
+    Clone bundle(s) and generate the static load script

+  update
+    Update antidote and its cloned bundles

+  home
+    Print where antidote is cloning bundles

+  purge <bundle>
+    Remove a cloned bundle

+  list
+    List cloned bundles

+  path <bundle>
+    Print the path of a cloned bundle

+  init
+    Initialize the shell for dynamic bundles

+  load
+    Statically source all bundles from the plugins file

+  install
+    Clone a new bundle and add it to your plugins file
 %
 ```